 I hope you all had a wonderful day filled with… whatever it is that makes you happy.

 Mother’s Day was created to honor all mothers.
-Actually it was created with the idea that each family celebrate the mother of the family.
+Actually, it was created with the idea that each family celebrates the mother of the family.
 And we all know, some families do this better than others.
 I’m sure we all have heard the same stories from friends, “I got nothing, not even a card, not even a ‘Happy Mother’s Day'”, “My Mother’s Day was great, breakfast in bed, a massage, a Tiffany bracelet, flowers, and dinner at the finest restaurant in town”.
 (Yes I know, I hate the 2nd lady too. lol)

 I have to say it’s tough on single moms with no dad in the picture (or any mom with a lazy father of their children) to make sure the kids acknowledge the day.
 But you can rest assured as your children get older, they realize how important mom is and all that she has done for them.
 Well, unless your kid is an ungrateful jerk.